 There are few things in life that can be as scary as an arrest.
 This is especially if you’ve never had a brush with the law in your past.
 One of the best things that you can do for yourself is seeking out legal representation as soon as possible.
 Dino Baccari’s case has an optimal outcome in that this isn’t going to leave a black mark on his record if he completes his diversion program.
 Not everyone is so lucky with the outcome of their case.
 Help to put the odds in your favor by enlisting the help of an experienced lawyer who can assist you in getting the most favorable outcome possible in your situation.

 Getting arrested in another state for medical marijuana can seem like a bad dream that you’re not going to wake up from any time soon.
-Contact the office of S. Joshua Macktaz, Esq. today to discuss your current situation.
+Get a free consultation with Rhode Island Marijuana Defense Attorney S. Joshua Macktaz, Esq. today to discuss your current situation.
 It doesn’t have to feel like a nightmare to go through this process.
 Legal advice can help you to find the right path forward towards a better future.